Hridya2001/Cinema-on-Cloud/README.md

-# IMDB Meets the Cloud: A Casual SQL Journey 🚀
+# IMDB Meets the Cloud: A Casual SQL Journey ....

 Ever wondered what the most loved movies of the last decade are?

 In this mini project, I took the massive IMDb dataset from [Kaggle](https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset), filtered out the noise, ran it through a cloud-powered MySQL setup, and surfaced the highest-voted titles from the last 10 years.
-All using a mix of SQL, AWS, and some trial-and-error magic ✨.
+All using a mix of SQL, AWS, and some trial-and-error magic.

 ---